DukeMinty/1600_Final_project/ntfs.md

 If you are running Windows, you don't have a choice.
 NTFS is the only option for your boot drive.
 You will at least have to use it for that purpose.

-For excess drives, I would argue that it's also best to just format them to also be NTFS.
+For excess drives, I would argue that it's best to just format them to also be NTFS.
 Unless you have a more specific use-case that we will discuss later, NTFS covers most of the bases anyone needs.
-In a Windows-centric setup, it will provide the best support for everything you need to do.
+In a Windows-centric setup, it will provide the best support for everything that you need to do.

 Aside from that, if you are someone who has multiple OS' and needs to transfer read-only files to your non-Windows ones, you should also consider NTFS.
 In my experience it is the fastest format for transferring data and the best for transferring large files to.